newmes/CLARA/README.md

 Turn 3: Patient shows affected area on camera   (image → MedSigLIP classification) Turn 4: Nurse summarizes and refers if needed   (MedGemma → early visit recommendation)
 ```

+CLARA's contribution is not daily collection alone — it is daily multimodal capture and **longitudinal reasoning across time**.
+This transforms raw interaction into structured clinical signals that medical teams can act on.

 A **7-dimension mood model** governs each patient's reporting behavior.
 The agent adapts its strategy accordingly — probing, requesting visual inspection, or escalating tone as needed.